Steamed-Punk/MT_Village_Set/README.md

 # MT_Village_Set Mod for Minetest!

 **!!!
-A Special Thank You To SOKOMINE for the invisible wall schematics that make these models solid !!!**
+Special thanks to Sokomine who generously created solids for the huts  !!!**

+**!!!
+Special thanks to Nathan.S who generously made better lighting for the streetlights  !!!**

 **!!!
 This is a WORK IN PROGRESS  !!!**<br>
 **!!!
 This is online for testing and receiving advice so as to make it work correctly  !!!**<br>